(40) Stephen Fry, the former editor of The Times, Sir William (now Lord) Rees-Mogg and I all judge what is fit to be viewed as rational

 After lunch Geller addressed us.
 He invited us all to hold up a spoon or our keys as he, without touching them, attempted to bend them.

+We all shouted, "Bend!" in unison.
 Nothing happened to my spoon nor did anybody else report an effect upon theirs.
 Geller commented that he was a little surprised and that they normally got a few that had bent.

 But the gentleman seated on my left, Basil de Mel, did then show me that he had been holding an identical spoon to my own, quite a heavy dessert spoon, which now showed a very clear bend in its handle.
 Geller had been a good twenty metres away.

-And, for some daft reason, neither I nor Mr de Mel called Geller over to point out to him the newly bent spoon.
+But I had not seen it actually bending.
+And, for some stupid reason, neither I nor Mr de Mel called Geller over to point out to him this newly bent spoon.

 Dear Simon,